rajannpatel/ubuntupbx/README.md

 ## Install FreePBX and Asterisk on an existing Ubuntu machine

-1. Download and edit cloud-init.yaml from this repository.
+1. Download and edit cloud-init.yaml from this repository.<br>
    Edit the file to set configurations between lines 4 and 53.

         curl -s https://raw.githubusercontent.com/rajannpatel/ubuntupbx/refs/heads/main/cloud-init.yaml -o cloud-init-jinja.yaml